- ATHENS AT THE FOREFRONT

 Crit review and lecturing at an Erasmus exchange with Cottbus Seftenfeld University, Cottbus, Germany

-The exchange with colleague Lena Flamm was an opportunity to participate in two Master’s course presentations and to give a lecture entitled “Contextualizing urban crises and searching for appropriate tools: The case of Athens”
+The exchange with colleague Lena Flamm was an opportunity to participate in two Master’s presentations and to give a lecture entitled “Contextualizing urban crises and searching for appropriate tools: The case of Athens”, as well as to participate in very productive discussions and debates with colleagues and doctoral students!

-The new special issue of the Journal of Peer Production on CITY has just been published!
+The special issue of the Journal of Peer Production on CITY has been published!

 It showcases a wide variety of case studies in cities from different geographies of the Global North and Global South namely Barcelona, Berlin, Brisbane, Brussels, Ciudad Juárez, Dhaka, Genoa, London, Melbourne, Milan, New York, Paris, Rosario.